Law and Disorder: Firms in the Firing Line

 Law firms are actively pursued because their systems contain the sensitive data of many other organisations.
 The essence of a lawyer’s work involves managing confidential client information.
 Firms are privy to a huge variety of valuable data, from tax affairs, to intellectual property.
 Consequently, law firms’ ability to protect highly-sensitive information is critical; a successful cyber-attack might cause reputational damage resulting in the diminishing of their most valuable asset – clients’ trust.

 The legal industry is designed to distribute earnings among a limited group of highly trained professionals, which makes it difficult for them to have sizable IT departments.
 With the surge in cyber attacks in recent years and the additional threats posed by the cloud and the Internet of Things, security teams are ill-equipped to protect their systems against the advanced, rapid-fire attacks that are common today.
 In addition, lawyers frequently investigate obscure or potentially unlawful activities and exchange files with external parties, which further complicates enforcing strict security policies and places a substantial strain on small, overwhelmed security teams.
-Therefore, identity verification from Fully-Verified can help alleviate some of the burdens by providing a secure and efficient means of verifying the identity of third parties and safeguarding against fraudulent activities.

 Living off the Land